 Home » Sermons » Written Sermons »

-Colossians 1 is a most remarkable passage.
-For one thing, Paul goes on a verbal tear the likes of which you seldom see.
-In most Bible translations you will find upwards of eleven sentences between verses 9 and 23.
-Near as we can tell, however, in the original Greek Paul wrote exactly two sentences in those fifteen verses!
+And that is when the Apostle Paul decided to send them a letter.
+And his first chapter in that letter is remarkable in most every way.
+In most translations you will find somewhere in the neighborhood of eleven sentences between verses 9 and 23.
+But near as we can tell, in the original Greek Paul wrote exactly two sentences in those fifteen verses!
 The first whopper of a sentence has 218 words in it, running from verses 9-20.
-Verses 21-23 are one more sentence.
+Verses 21-23 are one more long sentence.

-Yes, he lived at a definite time on a piece of Middle Eastern real estate.
-But he was also the one who, when the Big Bang flashed, blew out the match with which he had lit the fire.
-He’s the One who, as the galactic soup expanded, cooled, and slowly gelled into stars and planets, was cruising over top of that spectacle, shaping and molding it according to his and his Father’s and his Holy Spirit’s designs.
-And so although he was born one night and laid in a manger, he is also the one who, a few billion or so years before that night, had created the atoms that made up the wood of that manger.
-Now through his resurrection he is preserving every creature in whose creation he took delight at the dawn of history.
+Jesus was the one who, when the Big Bang flashed, blew out the match with which he had lit the fire.
+He’s the One who, as that galactic soup expanded, cooled, and slowly gelled into stars and planets, he was cruising over top of that spectacle, shaping and molding it according to his and his Father’s and his Holy Spirit’s designs.
+And so although he was born one night and laid in a manger, he is also the one who, a few billion or so years before that night, created the atoms that made up the wood of that manger.
+And now through his resurrection, he is preserving every creature in whose creation he took such delight at the dawn of time.

 Paul does not want to leave anyone or anything out.
 And just in case we still have not gotten the point by the time we reach verse 23, Paul goes so far as to say that the gospel has been proclaimed “to every creature under heaven.”
-Clearly this is an example of hyperbole.
+Clearly, this is an example of hyperbole.
 Paul is exaggerating.
-Even in 55 A.D. it was not the case that every person had heard the gospel.
-And if that was true then, it is much more the case now when the world has about 5 billion more people in it than it did during Paul’s lifetime.
-It is not literally true that even every person has heard the gospel, much less the trillions of other creatures on the planet.
+Even in 55 A.D. it was not the case that every person had heard the gospel much less every creature.
+It is not literally true that even every person had heard the gospel, much less the trillions of other creatures on the planet.

 Dive Deeper